Sammarinese Armed Forces: Artillery Unit

 Most members of the Guard of the Rock are full-time soldiers, but there is also a single Company of volunteers called the "Fortress Guard, Artillery Company" which exists for the now purely ceremonial duty of firing the cannon of the Palazzo Pubblico on ceremonial occasions.
 (Note: This distinction has existed since 1959.)
 This volunteer unit maintains the original artillery function of the Fortress Guard.
 Although both units are part of the same Guard Corps, and wear the same uniform, the Artillery Unit has a totally different military cap badge, as a reminder of its historical origins.
-The Artillery Unit is armed with 2 OTO Melara pack howitzers.
+The Artillery Unit is armed with 2 OTO Melara Mod 56 pack howitzers.
+As of 2026, the Artillery Company had 33 personnel of the 45 planned.

 The Guard of the Council

 An officer of the Guard of the Council - this is the number 1 uniform (formal ceremonial).

 Its full name is 'The Guard of the Council Great and General' and it is also known locally as the 'Guard of Nobles'.
 The official tourism website of the nation explains this alternative name by stating: Originally called “Guardia Nobile” (Noble Guard), this name is still sometimes used today to underscore the highly prestigious institutional duties the Corps is called upon to perform.
 This unit, formed in 1740, is composed almost entirely of volunteers, and its duties are largely ceremonial, although members undergo full military training.
 Due to its striking uniform, it is arguably the best-known part of the Sammarinese military, and appears on countless postcard views of the republic.
 The functions of the Guard of the Council are to protect the Captains Regent, and to defend the Great and General Council during its formal sessions.
 They also provide a ceremonial bodyguard to government officials on festivals of both state and church.

 The distinctive dress uniform (1) includes dark blue trousers and double-breasted tailed jacket, with gold coloured ornaments including: double stripe on trouser legs, dress epaulettes, cuffs, collars, and jacket tail edges - distinctively, the double gold trouser stripe is in 'cloth of gold' for officers, but a bright yellow-gold cloth for other ranks.
 This uniform also includes white gloves, a white leather cross-strap, and a cocked hat decorated with blue and white feathers.
 For ceremonial duties this force carries sabres, rather than firearms.
 The undress uniform (2) employs the same colour scheme, but less decoration.